Tech Industry

 These numbers tell only part of the story.
 The real power play becomes clear when you examine exactly how NVIDIA's Jensen Huang personally selected which companies would receive access to the future of AI computing.
 The $57.8 billion in total contract value represents the largest technology allocation in history, dwarfing previous semiconductor deals by orders of magnitude.

 The allocation breakdown reveals the true power dynamics at play in Silicon Valley's most consequential resource allocation.
 Behind each percentage lies a carefully calculated strategic decision that will echo through the AI industry for years to come.
-The 1.4 million total units allocated represent not just chips, but the very foundation upon which the next generation of AI applications will be built.

 The implications extend far beyond simple supply and demand.
 These allocation decisions will determine which companies can compete in frontier AI development and which will be relegated to using older, less capable hardware.
-In an industry where computational advantage translates directly to market dominance, access to Blackwell chips has become the ultimate competitive moat.

 The Big Five Allocation Breakdown